Barling Police say goodbye to loyal friend, fellow officer, K-9 Alamo

 Alamo was only three-years-old when he passed.

-Chief Spells said there was not a day that went by without someone making a positive comment about how awesome K-9 Alamo was.
+Captain White said there was not a day that went by without someone making a positive comment about how awesome K-9 Alamo was.

 “K-9 Alamo was a tremendous asset to our department.
 He and Officer Mayhugh worked tirelessly to keep the city of Barling safe.
 I want to thank the public and neighboring agencies for the support they’ve shown Officer Mayhugh and our department over the last few days,” said Chief Spells.